netniV/racktables-tasks/README.md

 ## Definitions

-Task Definitions rely on predefined Task Frequencies, so you need to make sure that you have the frequency you want already configured.
+Task Definitions rely on the defined Task Frequencies, so you need to make sure that you have the frequency you want already configured.
 To create a Task Definition, you can must use the top `Tasks` link, then click on the `Definitions` tab.